Transistor radio: Chrysler Mopar 914HR

 1955 Chrysler – Philco all transistor car radio – "Breaking News" radio broadcast announcement.

 Chrysler and Philco announced that they had developed and produced the world's first all-transistor car radio in the 28 April 1955 edition of the Wall Street Journal.
 Chrysler made the all-transistor car radio, Mopar model 914HR, available as an "option" in fall 1955 for its new line of 1956 Chrysler and Imperial cars, which hit the showroom floor on 21 October 1955.
 The all-transistor car radio was a $150 option.

 Japanese transistor radios

-The circuit of a Japanese 5 transistor radio.
+The circuit of a Japanese 5 transistor radio, powered by a 9V battery.

 While on a trip to the United States in 1952, Masaru Ibuka, founder of Tokyo Telecommunications Engineering Corporation (now Sony), discovered that AT&T was about to make licensing available for the transistor.
 Ibuka and his partner, physicist Akio Morita, convinced the Japanese Ministry of International Trade and Industry (MITI) to finance the $25,000 licensing fee (equivalent to $ today).
-For several months Ibuka traveled around the United States borrowing ideas from the American transistor manufacturers.
+For several months, Ibuka traveled around the United States borrowing ideas from the American transistor manufacturers.
 Improving upon the ideas, Tokyo Telecommunications Engineering Corporation made its first functional transistor radio in 1954.
 Within five years, Tokyo Telecommunications Engineering Corporation grew from seven employees to approximately five hundred.

 Other Japanese companies soon followed their entry into the American market and the grand total of electronic products exported from Japan in 1958 increased 2.5 times in comparison to 1957.